JamCoreModding/quicker-connect-button/README.md

      - must be between 0.0 and 65535.0
   */
   port: 25565,
-  /* Whether to replace the default multiplayer button on the main menu, or add a new one to its right.
+  /* Where to place the connect button
-     - default: false
+     - default: RIGHT
+     - must be one of: RIGHT, REPLACE_MULTIPLAYER_BUTTON, REPLACE_SINGLEPLAYER_BUTTON, REPLACE_REALMS_BUTTON
   */
-  replaceMultiplayerButton: true,
+  buttonLocation: "REPLACE_MULTIPLAYER_BUTTON",
   /* The text to display on the button.
 Leave empty to use "Connect".
      - default: \"\"
   */